sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

 [ACCORDION-END]
 ---
-[ACCORDION-BEGIN [Step 6: ](Create container registry secret)] The container registry secret is needed to access docker container images in your registry from your Kyma cluster.
+[ACCORDION-BEGIN [Step 6: ](Create container registry secret)] You need the container registry secret to access docker container images in your registry from your Kyma cluster.

 Kubernetes has a special type of secret for container registries and its `kubectl` command line supports it with the required options: